Blog \ Development

 There’s also a strong danger with linear development that a company invests considerable resources into a product that doesn’t solve end-user needs.

 One major problem with Agile development, however, is its lack of structure.
 This can lead to budget overruns, missed deadlines—as teams add on new features and components—and indefinite extensions.
-All of which can combine to frustrate developers.
+All of which can combine to frustrate software development teams.

 Executives and managers can help their agile teams stay motivated by hiring the right people, launching the project with the right product owner and backlog, and conducting standups and retrospectives.